blankAvailable/kyutech-manual-note/README.md

  netlist: only has function logic connection information, no clock path, no position information
  syndft: insert scan chains, control max fan out of gates, until now, still no clock path.
 Just a moidified netlist

+ chmod g+s may not work through VNC, but it will work through putty